|

 The base schematic is the one presented to the public in August 2019.
 Some changes have been made since then and I've patched them over the base schematic; you may notice some slight misalignments and color differences in those locations.

-On the schematic, any elevated segments colored in blue are Phase 1 (called the "base" sections in the legend.)
-The sections colored in green south of Loop 410 NE (schematics C and D) are Phase 2.
-The sections colored in green north of the Bexar county line and east of I‑35 at Loop 1604/Pat Booker Rd. (schematics A and B) are Phase 3.
-(See phase details above.)
+On the schematic, any elevated segments colored in blue are the Central Segment (called the "base" sections in the legend.)
+The sections colored in green south of Loop 410 NE (schematics C and D) are the South Segment.
+The sections colored in green north of the Bexar county line and east of I‑35 at Loop 1604/Pat Booker Rd. (schematics A and B) are the North Segment.
+(See phasing details above.)
 Other improvements shown in different colors will typically be done in the corresponding phase of the adjacent elevated section.

 Click on one of the letters on the image above to open the detailed schematic for that section